Take Care About Talking About Things That Don’t Matter Here

 cows

 In 1950, at the age of 94, playwright George Bernard Shaw broke his leg while pruning apple trees in his garden.
-The news shocked veterinarian James Alfred Wight, who wrote a series of books based on his life under the pen name James Herriot.
+Veterinarian James Alfred Wight, known by his pen name James Herriot, was shocked by the news.

 Wight happened to treat a calf at the time with a broken leg.
-He visited the farm, isolated the calf, and with the help of three farmers, toppled the calf on to its side.
+He visited the farm, isolated the calf, and, with the help of three farmers, toppled the calf onto its side.
 The farmers held the calf immobilized on the ground.
 With the vet, that meant four human faces in close contact as they huddled over the small calf.

 Wight tried to break the tension. “‘Just like Bernard Shaw, eh?’ he said with a light laugh.